shuozhixu/Binary_2024/README.md

 Then, take the following two steps for `Mo Cr`:

-- Change the last number (by default 0.924) of line 50 of the file `init.mod` to the correct ratio identified in the prior lattice parameter calculation, i.e., the first of the three numbers you recorded for `Mo Cr`;
+- Change the last number (by default 0.924) of line 50 of the file `init_equal.mod` to the correct ratio identified in the prior lattice parameter calculation, i.e., the first of the three numbers you recorded for `Mo Cr`;
 - Change the last two elements of line 6 of the file `potential.mod` to `Mo Cr`.

 Again, calculate the mean and standard deviation of the three elastic constants between the two sets of data, i.e., six numbers in total.
 Record these numbers.